Vintage Ray-Ban Sunglasses - Page 92

 VS2623: Vintage Ray-Ban Stateside sunglasses feature the tortoise shell version of this enduringly popular Bausch & Lomb Ray-Ban design, but along with the classic Stateside frame you also get Bausch & Lomb Ambermatic lenses.
 The B&L Ray-Ban Ambermatic lens has photochromatic properties that change density depending on the degree of both brightness and temperature.
 Tell Me More

-VS2628: Vintage Bausch & Lomb Sinatra sunglasses were produced by B&L under a licensing agreement with Mr. Frank Sinatra c 1950s, a very distinctive size and shape that Old Blue Eyes could be seen wearing when out and about the town and in the pages of celebrity magazines of this period.
+VS2628: Vintage Bausch & Lomb Sintra sunglasses were designed to evoke the look Frank Sinatra c 1950s without violating trademark laws by adopting a literal use of his name, a very distinctive size and shape just like Old Blue Eyes could be seen wearing when out and about the town and in the pages of celebrity magazines of this period.
 The large round lenses and the distinctively arched nose bridge make this one of the most recognizable but yet more obscure and hard to find of all vintage Bausch & Lomb eyewear.
 Tell Me More

 VS2629: Vintage Ray-Ban Leathers Changeables sunglasses features "The General" design brow bar covered in supple English bridle leathers, a design feature that both looks great but was also introduced to help improve the balance of the sunglasses on the face.
 The Bausch & Lomb Changeables lenses are photochromatic, adapting to varying light conditions and perfect for those who go in and out of stores and buildings when you don't want to keep taking your sunglasses on and off.
 Tell Me More